 Is your stain still there?
 Is it smaller?
 If this method is working, you should try scrubbing and rinsing again.
 If not, move on to the next step.

-Before applying the degreaser to the stains, it’s important you select a not so visible area of your paved area to try the product and make sure it doesn’t discolor your pavers.
+Before applying the degreaser to the stains, you must select a not-so-visible area of your paved area to try the product and make sure it doesn’t discolor your pavers.

-Nevertheless, you MUST read the manufacture’s recommendations and instructions to make sure that’s what you’re going to do!
+Nevertheless, you MUST read the manufacturer’s recommendations and instructions to make sure that’s what you’re going to do!
 It is not optional.

 Is the stain fading?
 Is it still the same?
 If the method is working, you can try it again for better results.

 However, if you’re not there yet.
-That means you’ve got a deep stain in your hands.
-Move on to the next technique.
+That means you’ve got a deep stain in your hands – so move on to the next technique.

 A poultice is a paste-like chemical that’s able to literally suck the stain out as it dries in the sun.
 You will need to acquire a material-specific oil stain remover poultice.